Demystifying Randomly Initialized Networks for Evaluating Generative Models: Related Work

 \subsection{Randomly Initialized Networks}

-In order to explain the expressive power of deep neural networks, models with random weights are often considered.
-In~\cite{dip}, it was shown that the structure of CNNs itself has an implicit prior on the image domain, thus models can perform image super-resolution, in-painting, and de-noising tasks without a large number of training images.
+In order to explain the expressive power of deep neural networks, models with random weights are often considered. \citeauthor{dip}~\shortcite{dip} showed that the structure of CNNs itself has an implicit prior on the image domain, thus models can perform image super-resolution, in-painting, and de-noising tasks without a large number of training images.
 The lottery ticket hypothesis~\cite{lottery, Ramanujan_2020_CVPR} demonstrates that a randomly initialized network contains subnetworks that perform comparably to the trained networks.
 Furthermore, features from randomly initialized networks can be used to predict class labels of images~\cite{nrf}.

-The authors in~\cite{DC} argued that features from the VGG models~\cite{vgg} with random weights are effective for evaluating generated samples in domains other than natural images such as hand-written digits and speech.
+\citeauthor{DC}~\shortcite{DC} argued that features from the VGG models~\cite{vgg} with random weights are effective for evaluating generated samples in domains other than natural images such as hand-written digits and speech.
 In addition, they observed that the random features yield similar evaluation results to the trained features for natural images.
 In~\cite{sgxl}, it was also observed that the evaluation results using the feature of the Inception model with random weights are similar to those using the trained features.
 However, we argue that clear grounds beyond these observations are required to rely on random features for evaluating generative models.